Wind-River/vxworks7-ros2-build/README.md

 ## Prebuilt image

-The VxWorks ROS2 `humble` image is prebuilt and can be tested by downloading it from [here](https://github.com/Wind-River/vxworks7-ros2-build/actions/workflows/vxworks-ros2-build.yml).
+The VxWorks ROS 2 `humble` image is prebuilt and can be tested by downloading it from [here](https://github.com/Wind-River/vxworks7-ros2-build/actions/workflows/vxworks-ros2-build.yml).

 ## Overview

-The VxWorks 7 ROS2 Build project provides a build environment to automate building ROS2 with a VxWorks SDK.
+The VxWorks 7 ROS 2 Build project provides a build environment to automate building ROS 2 with a VxWorks SDK.

 The Robot Operating System 2 is a set of software libraries and tools that aid in building robot applications.
-ROS2 is a re-architecture of the framework to include support for new use cases.
+ROS 2 is a re-architecture of the framework to include support for new use cases.

 These new use cases include: